 The Deweese’s circulated a letter to the board members about finding a new editor and noted that while the Friends have established more communication with the Parks staff in the past two years and that they were apparently reading the newsletter regularly, they have expressed the desire to control some of the content of the newsletter.
 The Deweese’s stated that since this was a newsletter of the Friends, not of the Park Board, that could not be allowed to happen.
 They also expressed concern about how much the newsletter printing and mailing should cost relative to the basic $5 membership in the Friends - a concern that would occur in the future also.

-It was also noted the Parks Superintendent Charles Spears left the position in August for other employment, after having been appointed only early last year.
+It was also noted that Parks Superintendent Charles Spears left the position in August for other employment, after having been appointed only early last year.

 At a board of directors meeting Susan Warde was appointed as a new Board member.